tejuscs/adb-aws-dev/provisioning-adb/create-adb.md

     ![This image shows the result of performing the above step.](./images/performance1.png " ")

-- To download AWR Reports for your ADB, click on Resports and select Automatic Workload Repository and pick the Start and End Snapshot time and click Download.
+- To download AWR Reports for your ADB, click on Reports and select Automatic Workload Repository and pick the Start and End Snapshot time and click Download.

     ![This image shows the result of performing the above step.](./images/awr.png " ")